Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Antenna Design

-In this article, we have proposed an antenna based on a coplanar waveguide.
-The characteristics of this waveguide will depend on the optimal shape of the impedance we have proposed.
-That is, the impedance in Eq.~\ref{ansatz} is connected to the density of inductance as
+In this article, we have proposed an antenna based on a coplanar waveguide, and the characteristics of this waveguide will depend on the impedance we want to implement.
+Consider a coplanar waveguide, whose central conducting plate has a width of $2a$ and a height much smaller than the total depth of the film, and in which the distance between the middle of the conducting plate and the start of the grounded plates is $b$.
+By defining $\rho=a/b$, we can write the density of inductance and the density of capacitance for such a waveguide as~\cite{Goppl2008,Clem2013}